tohojo/bufferbloat-net/content/cerowrt/wiki/CeroWrt_310_Release_Notes.md

-If on the other hand, you have a jtag debugger handy, and don't have a iwl card on your laptop, and can look into the wifi issues, please do so... (all you have to do is bump up /etc/xinetd.d/netserver to 16 and run the netperf-wrapper against it for a few minutes)
+If on the other hand, you have a jtag debugger handy, and don't have a iwl card on your laptop, and can look into the wifi issues, please do so... (all you have to do is bump up /etc/xinetd.d/netserver to 16 and run the Flent against it for a few minutes)

 There are otherwise a huge number of interesting things that have accumulated for this release cycle.